 Online: Associate of Applied Science

 Weber State University was the first school in the world to develop an online Medical Laboratory Sciences program for both AAS and BS degrees, beginning in 2001.
 This program is an innovation in advancing working professionals to Medical Laboratory Technicians (MLT) or to Medical Laboratory Scientists (MLS).
 Students from all over the world participate in WSU's online program.
+Upon successful completion of our online Associate of Applied Science MLT program, students are eligible to sit for the ASCP MLT certification exam via route one.

 The WSU Medical Laboratory Sciences programs are organized into a "ladder" format, with the four-year curriculum divided into two programs.
 The Medical Laboratory Technician program comprises the first two years of the program.